mulka/ploverwiki/Stenography-Primer.md

 ### What is Plover?

 Plover is the world's first free, open-source stenography program.
+It is a small Python application that you run in the background.
+It acts as a translator to read steno movements and then emulate keystrokes, so the programs you use can't tell that you are using steno.

-It is available on Windows, Mac and Linux.
-See the [Releases](https://github.com/openstenoproject/plover/releases) page.
+Plover is available on Windows, Mac and Linux.
+Plover.
+To download, see the [Releases](https://github.com/openstenoproject/plover/releases) page.

 ### What is stenography?